ghc-proposals/ghc-proposals/proposals/0040-unrestricted-overloadedlabels.rst

 ------------
 ``#foo`` is a valid expression with ``-XOverloadedLabels``, but ``#Foo`` is not.
 This is somewhat surprising, as ``#foo`` is only syntax for ``fromLabel @"foo"``.
 This can mean anything, so it doesn't make sense to enforce a case distinction as done for constructors and functions.
 Similarly, ``#3`` is not valid, nor is any other number.
 There isn't much reason against this, either.

-There are real world cases in the Trac ticket, usually because libraries want to define the syntax ``#Foo`` to do something constructor related.
+There are real world cases in the ticket, usually because libraries want to define the syntax ``#Foo`` to do something constructor related.

 Proposed Change Specification
 -----------------------------